strawberry-graphql/strawberry/docs/general/queries.md

         return None
 ```

-Additional metadata can be added to arguments like a different name and
+Additional metadata can be added to arguments, for example a custom name and
 description using `strawberry.argument` with
 [typing.Annotated](https://docs.python.org/3/library/typing.html#typing.Annotated):